NLnetLabs/rpki-doc/source/krill/installation.rst

 install the C toolchain, OpenSSL, curl and Rust.
 You can then install Krill using Cargo.

-After the installation has completed, create a data directory in a location of your choice.
+After the installation has completed, first create a data directory in a location of your choice.
 Next, generate a basic configuration file specifying a `secret token <https://xkcd.com/936/>`_ and make sure to refer to the data directory you just created.
 Finally, start Krill pointing to your configuration file.

 .. code-block:: bash